 No 6 – Benjamin Moore Boothbay Gray

 Boothbay Gray (HC-165) is one of my all-time favorite blue gray paint colors, because it just looks amazing wherever it’s used.
 It’s a bit of a chameleon in that it can look more gray or more blue-green-gray, depending on the lighting.
-It’s also one of my go-to colors for coastal exteriors, shutters, and front doors.
+It’s also one of my go-to colors for coastal exteriors, exterior shutters, and front doors.
 It has a luxurious and timeless quality to it, which is probably why it was chosen to be part of Benjamin Moore’s Historical Collection.
 Take a look at how stunning Boothbay Gray looks in this bedroom!
 Get your peel-and-stick sample of BM Boothbay Gray HERE.

 No 7 – Benjamin Moore Puritan Gray